barryridge/acat-adt-tools/README.md

 ### USAGE ###

 Try running the demo.m file.
 A path pointing to a sample rosbag needs to be changed in there too.

+The demo file will load up a rosbag file and generate ADT XML from it using the adttool script.

+### RELEASE NOTES ###

+v0.1: adttool is working well, but adteditor, the GUI ADT editing tool, is not yet in a functional state.